Answers to Frequently Asked Questions and Requests

 Some of the comments made above

-regarding entering a student-advisor relationship
+regarding entering a student-adviser relationship

 and being my student apply also to postdocs,